ben-manes/gradle-versions-plugin/README.md

 `snapshot` and `unstable`, each matched case-insensitively and only where it stands on its own, along with Maven's two snapshot spellings.

+A version ending in a commit hash counts too, since a job that publishes on every commit stamps the hash into the version rather than releasing it.
+At least one `a-f` is required, so a trailing run of digits stays a build number.

 The question it asks is "is this a recognized pre-release?" rather than "is this stable?", and the direction is the point.
 Being wrong can only leave a pre-release on offer, never withhold a release: a version whose qualifier it